Life is expensive, but just how expensive is it?

 Billion Photos via Shutterstock.com.

-That means life is still getting more expensive, but at a slower rate.
-So what does that mean for the cost of living in 2025?
+That means life is still getting more expensive.
+Here’s what that means for the cost of living in 2026.

 How Much Does it Cost for the Average Person to Live?

-To find out how much life costs, we will consider basic living expenses like food and shelter, in addition to services used by average Americans, like transportation and entertainment.
+To find out how much life costs, we consider basic living expenses like food and shelter, plus services used by average Americans, like transportation and entertainment.

-Keep in mind that all our numbers are averages, and not all costs will apply to all people.
+Keep in mind that all our numbers are averages, and the costs may not apply to everyone.

 Basic Living Expenses

-Food and shelter comprise the basic living expenses because we need them to live.
+We consider food and shelter the most basic living expenses because we need them to live.
 We also include utilities, as they’re essential to shelter.

 How Much Does Housing Cost?

-Housing is the most significant expense for most people, and the one with the biggest increase.
-In 2025, the average American pays $1650 per month in rent.
+Housing is the most significant expense for most people.
+In 2026, the average American pays $1698 per month in rent.

 Keep in mind that these prices are skewed by in-demand cities.
-Smaller towns will have lower rents.
+People living in smaller towns will likely pay less, while those in high-cost-of-living cities may pay more.

 Average Cost of Housing

-To get the best idea of what housing costs, we will average the cost of rent vs. the cost of buying in 2025, for a total of $2228 per month.
+To get the best idea of what housing costs are, we will average the cost of rent vs. the cost of buying in 2026, for a total of $2308 per month.

 Annual Cost in 2025: $26742